 Kuwaiti shareholding companies (both listed and unlisted but excluding governmental entities) must pay 1% of net profits for zakat or as a contribution to the state's budget.
 The company has the option whether to consider the 1% as zakat or a state budget contribution.

-Kuwait has concluded 68 tax treaties.
-Kuwait signed the OECD multilateral instrument (MLI) on 7 June 2017.
+Kuwait has concluded approximately 70 tax treaties.
+Kuwait signed the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (BEPS MLI) on 7 June 2017.

 Department of Income Tax